bmarsh9/spate/index.md

 ##### What are the different docker images?
 There are 5 custom docker images and the 6th is a postgresql image (which may not be used if you are using something like RDS).
-+ spate-ui - This is the main UI portion (on port 443)
++ spate-ui - This is the main UI portion (on port 8443)
-+ spate-ingress - This container (on port 8443) has a API endpoint for workflows that have a API trigger.
++ spate-ingress - This container (on port 443) has a API endpoint for workflows that have a API trigger.
+It also has endpoints to support the Form trigger.
 You use this endpoint to execute your workflows.
 + spate-cron - This container (no listening ports) queries all the workflows with a Cron trigger and executes the workflow.
 + spate-poller - This container performs some background jobs such as removing unused images/containers
 + base-python - This image is used as the "base" image for the Workflows.
 Spate deploys your code into this container and executes it.